issamqasas/cdc/README.md

 # Change Data Capture ( cdc)
 hello world Example that uses LOB BASE CDC for on premise SQL Server
-to complete this article you have to be admin on the DB and not using SQL Express Edition
+to complete this article you have to be admin on the DB and not using SQL Express Edition and you should have SQL Server Agent Enabled.

 ## Definition of change Data Capture
 Change Data Capture (CDC) is a process that allows detecting, recording, and tracking changes made to data in a Database.
 Transactional databases indeed store all changes in a transaction log.
 Change Data Capture (CDC) methods like Log-Based CDC utilize these transaction logs to capture insert, update, and delete operations as they occur.